-TITLE: VOICE OVER TECHNIQUE A320 (1.5 credits)
+TITLE: VOICE OVER TECHNIQUE

 A course that allows the actor an exploration into their vocal range through television commercials, radio spots, animation, promos, and narration.
 The course teaches the actor to create character with their voice, through phrasing and instinctual connection.
 It is a vocal journey; wherein the actor gets clear on where they fit into the market place.